salmedina/ContinuousTongueMotionAnalysis/phones.md

 <div class="abstract">
     <h1>Description</h1>
     <p>
-    In this section we display the mean pose of the tongue, lips, and jaw per phone.
-In our work we used 39 phones without stress from CMUDict.
-To calculate the pose per phone, first we obtained the sequence of poses per phone by tagging the sequences through
-    Montreal Forced Aligner.
-Then we obtained the mid pose from each phone sample's sequence, and finally we obtain the mean pose per phone.
-The frontal and sagittal views of each phone are shown in the following figures:
+    This section displays the tongue, lips, and jaw pose from our data on a phone level basis.
+In our work, we used 39 phones without stress from CMUDict as we obtained the sequence of poses per phone by tagging the mocap sequences through the Montreal Forced Aligner.
+Then we obtained the mid pose from each phone's samples' sequences.
+Finally, we computed the mean pose per phone from all the mid poses.
     </p>
 </div>

 <div class="gallery">
     <h1>Visualization</h1>
+    In this section we visualize the frontal and sagittal views of each phones mean mid pose.
+The colored spheres represent the sensors, the red mesh represents the tongue, the palate's surface is an approximation from three sagittal and coronal traces.
+The lips and jaw are just displayed for reference and do not represent their actual size.
 </div>

 {% for phone in page.phones %}